 My Top 10 Sad Christmas Songs, Rich Paschall

-After all, it is a time of joy to the world, peace on earth and good will to men.
+After all, it is a time for joy to the world, peace on earth, and goodwill to men.
 If you are on a sleigh ride over the river and through the woods to grandma’s house where you will pass around the coffee and the pumpkin pie, you may think “Baby, it’s cold outside,” but that probably will not dampen your holiday spirit.
-While some songs lift you up, there seem to be an abundance of those that do the opposite at this most wonderful time of the year.
+While some songs lift you up, there seems to be an abundance of those that do the opposite at this most wonderful time of the year.

 If you need something to wallow in, then Country and Western might be your genre.
 There are plenty of people dying off or running away for Christmas.
 Johnny Cash gave us the “Ringing The Bells For Jim.”

 Yes, Jim is dying throughout the song, but it does sound like he will make it in the end.
 On the other hand, none of us make it in the end.

 Marty Stuart chipped in with “Even Santa Claus Gets the Blues.”
 It seems his favorite reindeer was lost in a hurricane.
 I’m not sure why they were in a hurricane exactly.
 Rumor has it that the reindeer was Dasher and not Rudolph, just saying.
 You can download the Blues on MP3 and there is even a website that will teach you how to play it on your guitar.

 Rock and Roll pumped out plenty of sad songs over the years.
 Marvin Gaye said, “I Want To Come Home For Christmas.”
 As we know, Marvin should not have gone home at all.
 Early rockers, the Everly Brothers, told us “Christmas Eve Can Kill You.”
 And of course, Taylor Swift has written about another boyfriend breakup in “Christmases When You Were Mine.”
 That’s not surprising since she breaks up with all of them rather quickly.